 Authors: Federico Cavanna, Stephanie Muller, Laura A. de la Fuente, Federico Zamberlan, Matias Palmucci, Lucie Janeckova, Martin Kuchar, Carla Pallavicini & Enzo R. Tagliazucchi

 The practice of microdosing, the use of sub-hallucinogenic doses of psychedelics, is currently garnering significant attention in the psychedelic community in wake of some recent publications.
-While we have become all too familiar with overwhelmingly positive anecdotal reports from self-reported microdosers in the media, survey studies and beyond, the exact science leading to these perceived benefits remains open to debate.
-Much of this debate stems from the lack of appropriately designed clinical trials as well as some important parameters being overlooked in the reporting of results.
+While we have become all too familiar with overwhelmingly positive anecdotal reports from self-reported microdosers in the media, survey studies and beyond, the exact science leading to these perceived benefits remains debatable.
+Much of this debate stems from the lack of appropriately designed clinical trials and some important parameters being overlooked in reporting results.

-The present study sought to explore the effects of microdosing 0.5g of dried Psilocybe cubensis mushrooms (roughly 0.9mg of psilocin, or 1/25th of a high dose) in 34 volunteers who were already planning to start their own microdosing protocol.
-The trial assessed these effects across a number of different aspects of human behaviour, cognition, perception, and convergent/divergent thinking.
-Importantly, the trial was designed in a double-blind placebo-controlled fashion, the gold standard in modern clinical research.
-Moreover, the effects of microdosing on measures of personality, anxiety, mood, cognitive flexibility, amongst a host of other measures were assessed.
+The present study sought to explore the effects of microdosing 0.5g of dried Psilocybe cubensis mushrooms (roughly 0.9mg of psilocin, or 1/25th of a high dose) in 34 volunteers who were already planning to start their microdosing protocol.
+The trial assessed these effects across several different aspects of human behaviour, cognition, perception, and convergent/divergent thinking.
+Importantly, the trial was designed in a double-blind, placebo-controlled fashion, the gold standard in modern clinical research.
+Moreover, the effects of microdosing on measures of personality, anxiety, mood, and cognitive flexibility, amongst a host of other measures, were assessed.